4GeeksAcademy/master-javascript-programming-exercises/exercises/035-isPersonOldEnoughToVote/README.md

 ## 📝 Instructions:

-Write a function called `isPersonOldEnoughToVote`.nGiven a `person` object, that contains an `age` property, `isPersonOldEnoughToVote` returns `true` if the given person is old enough to vote.
+Write a function called `isPersonOldEnoughToVote`.
+Given a `person` object, that contains an `age` property, `isPersonOldEnoughToVote` returns `true` if the given person is old enough to vote.
 Otherwise it returns `false`.

 ## Example: